How to preserve an open bottle of wine

 Factors that contribute to lowering a wine’s shelf life

 While it’s usually considered a good thing to expose the wine to air to let it breathe and develop character, it is probably not advisable to introduce too much oxygen to your open bottle of wine as this could lead to oxidation.
-Oxidation in wine refers to a chemical reaction that occurs when wine comes into contact with air, causing the wine to lose its flavour and colour, and possibly turning into vinegar.
+Oxidation in wine refers to a chemical reaction that occurs when the wine comes into contact with air, causing the wine to lose its flavour and colour, and possibly turn into vinegar.

 “The manner in which wine is stored ultimately determines the success of wine preservation.
 When stored correctly, opened bottles of wine can last for three to four days,” says Tinashe Nyamudoka, owner of Kumusha Wines and co-founder of Somm on Call.
 “To slow the oxidation process, re-corking or re-sealing your wine immediately after each pour is important.”

-Wine experts recommend that an opened bottle of wine be kept at low temperatures to preserve the quality and flavours of the wine.
+Wine experts recommend that an open bottle of wine be kept at low temperatures to preserve the quality and flavours of the wine.
 Exposing it to any type of heat will affect the chemical compounds of the wine and cause it to break down quickly.
 Therefore, once it is re-corked and re-sealed, the wine needs to be placed in the fridge as soon as possible.
 While a wine cooler is a great investment for wine preservation, it is not necessary – a standard kitchen fridge will suffice.